turbo/medium125k/README.md

 # medium125k

-This is a data set of more than 125,000 titles and subtitles of post published at [medium.com](https://medium.com).
+This is a data set of more than 125,000 titles and subtitles of articles published at [medium.com](https://medium.com).
 The data is formatted as CSV and the columns are:
 <br>
 <br>